Conzel/blowtorch/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now, to simultaneously generate the network architecture according to the json description, that conforms PyTorch format and compatible in Rust, we can do the following:
-(Assuming blowtorch is already installed via pip)
+(Assuming blowtorch is already installed via pip, please refer to installation instructions found in `docs/install.rst`)

 .. code-block:: bash